 I’ve been making this roasted butternut squash salad a lot over the past few weeks.
 It’s perfect for when I’m alone in the house and I need something quick and healthy but feels like a treat at the same time.

-It’s full of contrasting textures and flavours – you’ve got sweetness from the roasted squash, creamy saltiness from feta cheese, crunch from toasted pecans and pumpkin seeds and last but not least, unsweetened dried cranberries provide tartness and a pretty pop of colour.
+This salad is full of contrasting textures and flavours – you’ve got sweetness from the roasted squash, creamy saltiness from feta cheese (it’s also excellent with Goat’s cheese), satisfying crunch from toasted pecan nuts and pumpkin seeds and last but certainly not least, unsweetened dried cranberries provide tartness and a pretty pop of colour.

-It’s been said that you eat with your eyes first, and this salad is surely a perfect example of this – it’s lovely to look at as well as eat!
+It’s been said that you eat with your eyes first, and this pretty salad is surely a perfect example of this – just like my roasted pepper orzo salad, it’s lovely to look at as well as eat!

 You could use any kind of pumpkin for this salad, but I went with butternut squash as it’s widely avaiable where I live (Scotland).
 Other varieties of pumpkin tend to disappear from the shops as soon as Halloween is over!